PiyushKumar-30/End-to-End-Face-Recognition-Project/README.md

 ## Features

 - Detects faces in real-time using your webcam.
-- Recognizes pre-defined faces (e.g., Messi, Piyush, Ronaldo).
+- Recognizes pre-defined faces (e.g., Messi, Ronaldo).
 - Displays bounding boxes around recognized faces with their names.

 ## Images